AnikSajli/course-management-application/README.md

 This is a course management application built for managing university courses.
-The application was built with .NET core core and Angular 10.
+The application was built with .NET core and Angular 10.

 Features:
   - User can create, update, delete and view teacher profile.